Decision Making Styles

 It may be that some decisions warrant a “good enough” approach either because they are lower level decisions, or because of the situational constraints we need to address.
 However, it may also be that our personal preferences or characteristics lean us towards either maximising or satisficing.
 Being aware of our style of decision making, based on our own tendencies, can help to ensure we don’t accept “good enough” when only the best will do.

-You’ll find more help on decision making styles in our related e-guides (below) or in Making Better Decisions.
+You’ll find more on these and other practical techniques in our e-guide: Making Better Decisions.

 Use the tools in this guide to help your decision making: